Theodore354/MOBILE-SKELETON-VERSION-2/README.md

 ## Acknowledgments

-- Hat tip to anyone who contributed and helped out with review.
+- Hat tip to anyone who contributed and helped out with review
 - Inspiration
 - etc